holman/boom/README.markdown

 Soon enough, though, this'll be stable to the point where I can truthfully tell myself that this time baby, `boom` will be, bulletttttttttttttproof ♫.

+## Contribute

+I'd love to include your contributions, friend.
+Make sure your methods are [TomDoc](http://tomdoc.org)'d properly, that existing tests pass (`rake`), and that any new functionality includes appropriate tests.
+Bonus points if you're not updating the gemspec or bumping boom's version.

+All good?
+Cool!
+Then [send me a pull request](https://github.com/holman/boom/pull/new/master)!

 ## I love you

 [Zach Holman](http://zachholman.com) made this.
 Ping me on Twitter —